 Proper Preparation for a Successful Exterior Paint Job

 Before starting, use a pressure washer to thoroughly clean the surface.
 Dirt, mildew, and old paint can prevent the new paint from adhering properly, leading to bubbling or cracking down the line.
-Ensure the surface is completely dry before you begin painting, as moisture trapped under the paint can cause it to bubble as it dries.
+Ensure the surface is completely dry before you begin painting.

 Priming is another crucial step, especially if the previous paint job has deteriorated significantly or you’re making a dramatic color change.
-A high-quality primer helps the paint adhere better to the surface, providing a uniform finish and minimizing the risk of issues like peeling and bubbling.
+A high-quality primer helps the paint adhere better to the surface.

 Materials and Tools You Need for Painting Exterior Surfaces